maketext/many-table/README.md

 - We develop pure process of "remember-me" token functionality, and not using passport-remember-me based one, because of internal error.

+- This Library use Database System (Google LevelDB) and another one, MongoDB based one will be introduced by dual.

 ## Login
 The login account information is determined during the test phase.